bobbylcraig/bobbylcraig.github.io/_projects/num-3-bandersnatch.md

   - link: ['Preview', 'http://denisonbandersnatch.com/']
 ---

-Helping contribute and maintain site reliability for coffeehouse point-of-sale web application.
-App sees wide usage among the student body and has improved coffeeshop's profitability in year active.
+I'm helping contribute and maintain the site reliability for this coffeehouse point-of-sale web application.
+It sees wide usage among the student body and has improved coffeeshop's profitability in the single year active.